REDFS12/Advanced-Web-Project-Movie-Explorer/README.md

 * 🎨 **Theme switcher** (light/dark)
 * 📱 **Responsive design** with CSS Grid/Flexbox
 * 🖼️ Movies displayed in **cards** with poster, title, release date, rating, and more details
+* 📖 Detail modal: Click on a movie card to see additional information (overview, genres, runtime) in an overlay.

 ---